metakeule/speccer/spec/spec.md

     speccer -cmd text -sec SCENARIOS -at 3

-to see the text and comments for the 3rd paragraph in the SCENARIOS section.
+to see the text for the 3rd paragraph in the
+SCENARIOS section.

+If you want to include comments and meta data, run

+    speccer -cmd text -sec SCENARIOS -at 3 -with-comments -with-meta

 ******

 RESPONSIBLE `mra`
-STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-12`
+STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-13`
 DEADLINE `2013-11-12` ESTIMATEDHOURS `1`

 ### change content of a paragraphs of a section